Siccity/xNode/README.md

 ```

 Then, to access the `XNode` namespace from your code, make sure you have a valid [Assembly Definition](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) set up,
-with `xNode` set as an Assembly Reference.
+then add `XNode` as an Assembly Definition Reference.

 ### Node example: